 Watching a Game at West Bromwich Albion

-I have now had two great times watching games at West Bromwich Albion, and I think I am going to start encouraging more people to go there — especially as they are back in the Premier League.
+I have now had two great times watching games at West Bromwich Albion, and I think I am going to start encouraging more people to go there.

 It’s such a terrific stadium for one thing, and a tremendous set of fans.
 My first time there, I was taken in by some locals and turned into a temporary baggie.
 This time in 2017, I was coming back for a League Cup game, and because I didn’t do a particularly good job of taking notes for my book the first time around.
 And hell, it was Tuesday, I was in town, and so was Manchester City.

 I love the feeling of cup games — in this case the League Cup.
 It’s an almost pointless competition whose days would seem to be numbered.
 It gets less respect than the FA Cup, to the point where everybody just plays their reserves, except for the really small teams who figure they can at least get a piece of somebody’s big gate, maybe take a scalp from a higher-up team, and who knows, maybe make a magical run to Wembley.

 But West Brom is one of these kind of funny clubs to me.
 They’re a classic in-the-middle club.
 As important as money is now, they aren’t going to win the league, unless they slide into the once-every-20-years, Leicester City / Blackburn Rovers / Nottingham Forest role.
 But that’s not much to count on.
 So, with all due respect, what’s it about at West Brom?

 Or, put another way, why not go for it in the cups?

 I guess their manager was thinking the same thing for this League Cup game, because he put out a pretty strong team.
 Or that could be because they were playing Man City, whose reserve team would probably finish mid-table in the Premier League.